SimoneGasperini/biolearn/docs/theory.md

 # BCM theory
 The general idea of BCM theory is that, for a random sequence of input patterns, a synapse is learning to differentiate between those stimuli that excite the post-synaptic neuron strongly and those stimuli that excite that neuron weakly.
-In particular, the BCM algorithm performs a dynamical adaptation of the weights based on the averaged post-synaptic activity for each neuron.
+In particular, the BCM algorithm performs a dynamical adaptation of the weights based on the average post-synaptic activity of each neuron.

 ## BCM with lateral interactions
 Let's consider a single input example (representing the pre-synaptic activities) consisting in a column vector <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{x}&space;=&space;(x_1,&space;...,&space;x_m)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{x}&space;=&space;(x_1,&space;...,&space;x_m)" title="\mathbf{x} = (x_1, ..., x_m)" /></a>  where <a href="https://www.codecogs.com/eqnedit.php?latex=m" target="_blank"><img src="https://latex.codecogs.com/gif.latex?m" title="m" /></a> is the number of data features.
 The implemented BCM network has a single dense layer, composed by <a href="https://www.codecogs.com/eqnedit.php?latex=k" target="_blank"><img src="https://latex.codecogs.com/gif.latex?k" title="k" /></a> laterally-interacting neurons.
 The output column vector <a href="https://www.codecogs.com/eqnedit.php?latex=\mathbf{y}&space;=&space;(y_1,&space;...,&space;y_k)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathbf{y}&space;=&space;(y_1,&space;...,&space;y_k)" title="\mathbf{y} = (y_1, ..., y_k)" /></a>  represents the post-synaptic activities and it is given by the feedforward equation: